Castlepollard Mother & Baby Home

-The Castlepollard Mother & Baby Home (also known as the Sacred Heart Home or Manor House) that operated between 1935 and 1971 in the village of Castlepollard, County Westmeath, Ireland, was a maternity home for unmarried mothers and their children.
+The Castlepollard Mother & Baby Home (also known as the Sacred Hearts Home) that operated between 1935 and 1971 in the town of Castlepollard, County Westmeath, Ireland, was a maternity home for unmarried mothers and their children in the former Kinturk Demesne or Manor previously owned by the 'Old English' Pollard family.
 The Home was run by the Sisters of the Sacred Hearts of Jesus and Mary, a religious order of Catholic nuns.

-4,972 unmarried pregnant women were sent to the Home to give birth and work.
-4,559 children are known to have been born in the home, often with little medical assistance.
-High infant mortality, forced adoptions and abuse have been recorded at the Home.
-Castlepollard was just one of 18 homes investigated by the Irish government following the discovery of the remains of hundreds of babies at the Bon Secours Mother and Baby Home in Tuam, County Galway and Bessborough in County Cork.
-The report detailed over three decades of abuse and negligence resulting in the deaths of hundreds of children.
-Others children were adopted to families in Ireland and the US, often in exchange for money, after mother's were forced to sign over their children to the Sisters of the Sacred Hearts.
+Over the course of its operation, 4,972 unmarried pregnant women were sent to the Home to give birth and work while 4,559 children are known to have been born in the home, at times with little medical assistance despite the employment of a local doctor as medical supervisor.
+Higher than average infant mortality, irregular adoptions and physical and/or emotional abuse have been alleged at the Home.
+Castlepollard was one of 18 homes investigated by the Irish government following the discovery of the remains of hundreds of babies at the Bon Secours Mother and Baby Home in Tuam, County Galway and Bessborough in County Cork.
+The report reported decades of abuse and negligence resulting in the deaths of hundreds of children, and in some cases mothers, in mother and baby homes in general.
+It has been alleged that many children born in mother and baby homes were irregularly or illegally adopted to families in Ireland and the US, often in exchange for money, after mothers were coerced to sign non-legal papers assigning their parental rights over their children to the Sisters of the Sacred Hearts or their agents.
+These allegations relate to certain periods in the history of the homes and may not relate throughout the whole history of their existence.